Recon

 Analyzing the Target

-, but the user free hosting is set up on *.000webhost.com
+main domain hostinger.com, but the user free hosting is set up on

 I kept this in mind: I have a useless XSS in a useless subdomain.
 I didn't stop hunting; it's very important not to fall into the rabbit hole and always try to explore different parts of the target.
 Consequently, I found an interesting API call on the company's main website.
 The API call response included user PII data and an Authentication Cookie (I know it's not common to return an authentication cookie in a JSON object).